-ROCKINGHAM COUNTY, N.C. — A Rockingham County code enforcement officers adopted two ducks, according to a Rockingham County Animal Shelter news release.
+ROCKINGHAM COUNTY, N.C. — A Rockingham County code enforcement officer adopted two ducks, according to a Rockingham County Animal Shelter news release.

 Bricen Wall and his wife, Chasity, adopted two ducks that were brought to the animal shelter on Tuesday, shelter manager Ashley Ray said.